 PT maintenance loan is subject to existing Plan 2 repayment rules.
-Where the student starts a course in AY 18/19, loan balances may enter repayment from 6th April 2019 at the earliest.
+Where the student starts a course in AY 19/20, loan balances may enter repayment from 6^{th} April 2020 at the earliest.

-See the AY 18/19 repayments guidance chapter for full details.
+See the AY 19/20 'Repayments' guidance for full details.